-D. 13 D Daily: Runs the task every day at the specified Server Maintenance Schedule Start Time.
-Weekly: Runs the task weekly on the days specified in Server Maintenance Day of the Week.
-Monthly: Runs the task monthly on the specified Server Maintenance Day of the Month.
-Quarterly: Runs the task quarterly on the specified Server Maintenance Day of the Month.
-Annually: Runs the task annually on the specified Server Maintenance Day of the Month.
-Annually: Runs the task annually on the specified Server Maintenance Day of the Month.
-Port Control System Disabled Ponth.
-Enable or Disable all Port Control System policies.
-If this policy is set to Disable, no Port Control System policies are applied, regardless of other Port Control System policies.
-All PCS policies require a reboot before the policy takes effect.
-SDE Encryption Enabled Selected If this policy is Not Selected, SDE encryption is disabled, regardless of other policy values.
-Selected means that all data not encrypted by other Intelligent Encryption policies are encrypted per the SDE Encryption Rules policy.
-Changing the value of this policy requires a reboot SDE Encryption Rules String F#:\ -%ENV:SYSTEMDRIVE%\System Volume Information -%ENV:SYSTEMROOT%\;dll.exe.sys.ocx.man.cat.manifest.policy -%ENV:SYSTEMROOT%\System32 -%ENV:SYSTEMROOT%\SysWow64 -%ENV:SYSTEMROOT%\WinSxS -%ENV:SYSTEMROOT%\Fonts ^3@%ENV:SYSTEMROOT%\SYSTEM32\;exe -^3@%ENV:SYSTEMROOT%\SYSTEM32\cmd.exe;exe -^3@%ENV:SYSTEMROOT%\SYSTEM32\autochk.exe;exe Encryption rules to be used to encrypt/not encrypt certain drives, directories, and folders.
-See Encryption Rules for information.
-SDE Encryption Rules may be changed as appropriate for your environment.
-However, these defaults have

--^3%ENV:SYSTEMDRIVE%\ProgramData\Dell\Kace -^3%ENV:SYSTEMDRIVE%\Program Files\Dell\Kace -^3%ENV:SYSTEMDRIVE%\Program Files (x86)\Dell\Kace been tested extensively.
-Removing these exclusions may result in Windows issues, particularly after applying patch updates.
-Contact ProSupport for guidance if you are unsure about changing the values.
-This policy must be Encryption Enabled Selected selected to use all Common Encryption policies.
-Not Selected means that no Common Encryption takes place, regardless of other policy values.
-Changing the value of this policy triggers a new sweep to encrypt/decrypt files.
+i

+other policy values.
+Selected allows a maintenance

+schedule to control application of

+policy that requires a reboot.

+Daily, Weekly, Monthly, Quarterly, Annually

+The schedule configuration defines

+when the task should run.

+Daily: Runs the task every day at

+the specified Server Maintenance

+Schedule Start Time.

+Weekly: Runs the task weekly on

+Server Maintenance Schedule Wookly the days specified in Server

+Repeats Weekly Maintenance Day of the Week.
+Monthly: Runs the task monthly on

+the specified Server Maintenance

+Day of the Month.

+Quarterly: Runs the task quarterly

+on the specified Server

+Maintenance Day of the Month.

+Annually: Runs the task annually

+on the specified Server

+Maintenance Day of the Month.

+Enable or Disable all Port Control

+System policies.
+If this policy is set

+Port Control System Disabled to Disable, no Port Control System policies are applied, regardless of

+Port Control System Disabled other Port Control System policies.

+All PCS policies require a reboot

+before the policy takes effect.

+If this policy is Not Selected, SDE

+encryption is disabled, regardless

+of other policy values.
+Selected

+means that all data not encrypted

+SDE Encryption Enabled Selected by other Intelligent Encryption

+policies are encrypted per the SDE

+Encryption Rules policy.
+Changing the value of this policy requires a

+reboot

+Encryption rules to be used to

+String encrypt/not encrypt certain drives,

+F#:\ directories, and folders.
+See

+%ENV:SYSTEMDRIVE%\System Volume Information%ENV:SYSTEMROOT%\;dll.exe.sys.ocx.man.cat.manifest.policy Encryption Rules for information.

+-^%ENV:SYSTEMROOT%\System32 SDE Encryption Rules may be

+-^%ENV:SYSTEMROOT%\SysWow64 changed as appropriate for your

+CDE En amortio a Bullon -^%ENV:SYSTEMROOT%\WinSxS environment.
+However, these

+SDE Encryption Rules -^%ENV:SYSTEMROOT%\Fonts defaults have been tested extensively.
+Removing these

+^3@%ENV:SYSTEMROOT%\SYSTEM32\;exe exclusions may result in Windows

+-^3@%ENV:SYSTEMROOT%\SYSTEM32\cmd.exe;exe issues, particularly after applying

+-^3@%ENV:SYSTEMROOT%\SYSTEM32\autochk.exe;exe patch updates.

+-^3%ENV:SYSTEMDRIVE%\Program Files\Dell\Kace Contact ProSupport for guidance if

+-^3%ENV:SYSTEMDRIVE%\Program Files\Dell\Kace -^3%ENV:SYSTEMDRIVE%\Program Files (x86)\Dell\Kace you are unsure about changing the

+System State Internative Live for Logical Littles (1990) (Dell (Nace values.

+This policy must be selected to use

+Selected all Common Encryption policies.

+Encryption Enabled Not Selected means that no

+Common Encryption takes place, regardless of other policy values.

+Changing the value of this policy

+changing the value of this policy

+triggers a new sweep to encrypt/decrypt files.
 See advanced settings